dmytro/git_committer/README.md

 Error reporting
 ---------------

-Most of the configuration errors or missing configurations are ignored silently.
+Note: Most of the configuration errors or missing configurations are ignored silently.

 For example, if current host is not configured to run any commits, then script exits with 0 status without any message.
-This allows pushing same configuration and crontab to multiple hosts and avoiding cron errors from not configured hosts.
+This allows pushing same configuration and crontab to multiple hosts and avoiding cron errors from hosts that are not supposed to send any commits.

 Local git repository, SSH key file, git branch all must exist, SSH key file should have proper permissions.
-Script doe not check for SSH key permissions and will fail to run if it's not OK.
+Script does not check for SSH key permissions and will fail to run if it's not OK.

 Cookbook configuration
 ----------------------